America's Cup Race Gets A Radical New Single-Hulled Boat

 The new boats could mitigate one of the major complaints about the AC50 catamarans: their propensity to capsize or go end-over-end, Team New Zealand CEO Grant Dalton said in a statement released in Auckland.

-That's precisely what's happened several times in America's Cup catamarans, both in training and in match racing.
+That's precisely what has happened several times in America's Cup catamarans, both in training and in match racing.
 In 2013, during training, a sailor drowned in one such capsize in San Francisco.
 The new design is safer because it can "right itself," he says.

 Patrick Bertelli, chairman of Luna Rossa, says the decision to return to single-hulled boats "was a fundamental condition" for his team to participate in another America's Cup.